 - In this article I have listed more possibilities.

-Hopefully I gave you food for thought.
+Hopefully I gave you food for thought on how to make money after retirement.
 My list is not complete.
-If you have ideas as well , please share them in the comment box.
+If you have ideas as well, please share them in the comment box.
 Thanks!